RasaHQ/medicare_locator/README.md

 # Rasa Stack starter-pack

-Looked through the [Rasa NLU](http://rasa.com/docs/nlu/) and [Rasa Core](http://rasa.com/docs/core/) documentation and ready to build your first chatbot?
+Looked through the [Rasa NLU](http://rasa.com/docs/nlu/) and [Rasa Core](http://rasa.com/docs/core/) documentation and ready to build your first intelligent assistant?
 We have some resources to help you get started!
-This repository contains the foundations of your first custom bot.
+This repository contains the foundations of your first custom assistant.
 You can improve this assistant by using a really cool training data file which you can find on the [Rasa Community Forum](https://forum.rasa.com/t/rasa-starter-pack/704).
 Go get it before getting started!

 The initial version of this starter-pack lets you build a simple assistant capable of cheering you up with Chuck Norris jokes.